frail/mysql-size-estimator/README.md

 Contributing
 ~~~~~~~~~~~~

-I would be very happy if you do contribute.
+I would be very happy if you decide to contribute.

+Check out TODO.txt (my simple todo list) if you want to get an opinion of what I want to achieve.
+I am also open to ideas.

 Please make sure you make the code a little less complicated with each commit.
+And please try not to lower test coverage.